octoenergy/public-conventions/python.md

 ```py
 def some_function(*, base_date):
 ```
-which forcers callers to compute the date they want to use for the function.
+which forces callers to compute the date they want to use for the function.
 As suggested above, such system-clock calls should be reserved for the interface layer of your application and the value passed though into the business-logic/domain layers.